seneren/automated-setup-for-Mac/README.md

 # Automated Setup for Mac

-This repository contains a **Bash script** to automate the setup of a macOS development environment.
+This repository contains a **Bash script** to automate the setup of a macOS, for _casual_ developers.
 The script installs essential tools, applications, and configurations, making it easy to set up a new Mac quickly and consistently.

 ## Features